 What kids gain: Access to a variety of genres, writing styles, and authors; story time with same-age children; spirited discussions; fun contests and prizes; special programs; guest speakers; reading logs, and other motivators.
 Also, a boost in comprehension and reading skills through plays, activities, and games.

 What to do next: Sign your kid up for a library-based program and encourage regular attendance.
 Find like-minded kids and families to make carpool time fun.

 What the research says: Parents’ attitudes toward reading (including how early and often they read aloud to their kids) determine how well prepared kids are to start reading in grade school.

 What educators say: Reading is contagious, and kids whose parents read aloud often and who demonstrate a love of reading tend to adopt those behaviors.
 Summer programs and assignments are great, but they can’t do it all.

 What to do next: Let your kids see you reading.
 Show an interest in their choices.
 Help make time for your children’s assigned and leisure reading.
 Talk about authors, writing style, plots, descriptive passages, and even new words your child encountered.
-Did he look them up or understand the words in context?
+Did they look them up or understand the words in context?
 Catch your kids learning.
 At dinner, or on a lazy summer evening, check in with your kids.
 Ask questions, share thoughts, encourage curiosity, and investigate related ideas, stories, and topics together.